Interferon type III: Genomic location

-Genes encoding this group of interferons are all located on the long arm of chromosome 19 in human, specifically in region between 19q13.12 and 19q13.13.
-The IFNL1 gene, encoding IL-29, is located downstream of IFNL2, encoding IL-28A.
-IFNL3, encoding IL28B, is located downstream of IFNL4.
+Genes encoding this group of interferons are all located on the long arm of chromosome 19 in humans, specifically in region between 19q13.12 and 19q13.13.
+IFNL1 gene is located downstream of IFNL2 on the forward strand.
+IFNL3 is located downstream of IFNL4 on the reverse strand.

 In mice, the genes encoding for type III interferons are located on chromosome 7 and the family consists only of IFN-λ2 and IFN-λ3.